Skip to main content

 4. You may want to read out the ‘Legend of St George’, which is featured on this page.

-1. Now you’ve heard the story of the legend of St George and the dragon, it’s time to find out the facts.
+5. Now you know about the legend of St George and the dragon, it’s time to find out the facts.
 Ask if anyone knows any facts about St George that they’d like to share.

 1. Statement: He lived during the 3rd Century.